Chirag5239328/Project-Space/README.md

 - Sub-categories
 - Returns
 - Payment modes
+- Other business dimensions

 ### What I Did

-I explored:
+I worked on:

 - Data preparation
 - Data modelling
-- DAX
+- DAX calculated columns
-- Measures
-- Calculated columns
+- DAX measures
 - Interactive dashboard design
 - Business-oriented data visualization
+- Analysis across multiple dimensions
-- Deriving insights from multiple dimensions of the dataset
+- Deriving insights from the dataset
+- Exploring Power BI's analytical capabilities

+### DAX and Analysis

+As I progressed from the HR dashboard to the Superstore dashboard, I explored DAX in greater depth.

+I used calculated columns and measures to derive additional information from the underlying dataset and make the dashboard more useful for analysis.

+This helped me understand the difference between simply displaying existing data and creating calculated information that can answer specific business questions.

 ### Key Learning

-This was my first deeper exploration of Power BI.
+The project significantly improved my understanding of DAX and Power BI.

-Rather than learning the software only as part of coursework, I used the project to understand what could actually be done with the tool.

-The experience later proved useful during my FedEx internship, where I used Power BI for more advanced dashboards and incorporated features such as bookmarks and navigation.
+I learned that dashboard creation is not simply about selecting visualizations.
+The underlying data, data model, calculated measures and analytical questions all play an important role in producing a useful dashboard.

+I also learned how the same dataset can be analysed from different business perspectives by changing the dimensions, measures and visualizations used.

 ---

-# 05. HR Analysis Dashboard

-**Type:** Self-Initiated Project
-**Area:** HR Analytics, Business Intelligence
-**Technologies:** Power BI, DAX

-### Overview

-This was the first of my two self-initiated Power BI dashboard projects.

-I used an HR dataset obtained from Kaggle containing information about employees, including:

-- Age
-- Department
-- Attrition
-- Education
-- Job role
-- Job satisfaction
-- Salary
-- Performance
-- Work-life balance
-- Years of experience
-- Overtime
-- Promotion history
-- Other employee characteristics

-### What I Did

-I created an interactive HR Analysis Dashboard and used DAX calculations to derive additional information from the dataset.

-The objective was to explore employee-related patterns and understand how Power BI could be used to present HR data in a business-friendly format.

-### Key Learning

-This project helped me understand the basic capabilities of Power BI and gave me the foundation to explore DAX and more advanced dashboard functionality in my subsequent Superstore project.

----
+## Connection to Professional Experience

+The knowledge I gained from these two self-initiated Power BI projects later helped me during my FedEx internship.

+The independent exploration gave me familiarity with Power BI and DAX before I began using them in a professional environment.

+During my FedEx internship, I worked on interactive Power BI dashboards and used more advanced functionality, including bookmarks and navigation features.

+The experience from these projects therefore provided a foundation that made it easier for me to apply Power BI in a professional business context.

 # 06. Flood Area Segmentation Using Deep Learning